akaJLM/humanized-statistics/readme.txt

 1. Upload 'humanized-statistics' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Define some input in dashboard > Statistics > general configuration
+4. If you don't view the meta box under each post and page, open one post and one page and in the right corner hit "screen options".
+Select the meta boxes from the plugin.

 == Screenshots ==